AntonOresten/TypedFASTX.jl/README.md

 add TypedFASTX
 ```

-## Usage
+## Example
-Here is a basic example of how to use the package:
+Here is a basic example of how you can reate DNA records (without qualities):

 ```julia
 using TypedFASTX, BioSequences, FASTX